-Transparency: I was with PRWeb before and for a while after Vocus bought them.
+Transparency: I was with PRWeb before and then with Vocus for a while after they bought PRWeb.

 Like that headline?
 How many times have we heard about the demise of the press release?
 I’ve been in this space since 2006 and, over time, the multitude of headlines on blogs declaring the press release dead has become more a source of snicker-inducing link-bait than valid proclamations.